jciglesias/multilayer-perceptron/README.md

   still writes `metrics.png`).
 - If you see `ModuleNotFoundError` for any package, install it via pip as shown in Requirements.

-## Next steps / Improvements

-- Add a `requirements.txt` or `pyproject.toml` for reproducible installs.
-- Replace custom training/backprop with a tested framework (PyTorch/TF)
-  if you need production-quality training/optimizers.

 ## License